List of Cobra (G.I. Joe) characters: Cobra Mortal

 Cobra Mortal was first manufactured in Argentina in 1989, as part of Plastirama's 2nd series of "G.I.Joe Comandos Heroicos" line.

 Cobra Mortal was released in the U.S. as an action figure as part of the 2006 Convention Set "Cobra's Most Wanted: Mercenaries".
 He served Cobra in South and Central America, before severing ties and becoming a mercenary, but still functions as a Cobra field operative.
 He appeared in the Devil's Due series G.I.
 Joe: America's Elite, when the Joes start hunting down every member of Cobra that they can find during "World War III".

 Croc Master

 Croc Master is a former alligator wrestler and burglar alarm salesman, who founded Guard-Gators Inc., in an effort to commercialize the use of alligators for home security.
 He later began to abundantly stock Cobra Island's maze-like system of shallow canals and interconnecting waterways, with ravenously hungry man-eating crocodiles, deliberately conditioning them to be hostile, psychotic and fast.
 He is Cobra's reptile trainer.
 Croc Master was first released as an action figure in 1987.

 Crusher

 Crusher is a member of the Dreadnoks.
 He was a professional wrestler who was kicked out for his unscrupulous actions.
-Since then, he has wrestled alligators and poached in the swamps before being discovered by the Dreadnoks.
+Since then, he has wrestled alligators and operated as a poacher in the swamps before being discovered by the Dreadnoks and beat each of its members in wrestling except for Road Pig enough to join up with them.
+Though his poaching talent has made him a rival of fellow Dreadnoks member Gnawgahyde who is also a poacher.